-- Commit to participate in actions to promote the results obtained during and/or at the end of the project (publications in peer-reviewed journals, presentations at conferences organised by the sponsor, contribution to summary reports, etc.). - For complete projects, supply a mid-term report and, in all cases, at the end of the project, a final report that includes a publishable scientific summary.
-The final report can be used by ANSES in its missions. - Mention the support provided by the National Research Programme for Environmental and Occupational Health on appropriate occasions, in particular in publications.
+- Commit to participate in actions to promote the results obtained during and/or at the end of the project (publications in peer-reviewed journals, presentations at conferences organised by the sponsor, contribution to summary reports, etc.). - For complete projects, supply a mid-term report and, in all cases, at the end of the project, a final report and a popular scientific summary that can be used by ANSES in its missions. - Mention the support provided by the National Research Programme for Environmental and Occupational Health on appropriate occasions, in particular in publications.